oracle/terraform-provider-oci/website/docs/d/os_management_hub_scheduled_jobs.html.markdown

 	* `operation_type` - The type of operation this scheduled job performs.
 	* `package_names` - The names of the target packages.
 This parameter only applies when the scheduled job is for installing, updating, or removing packages.
 	* `reboot_timeout_in_mins` - The number of minutes the service waits for the reboot to complete.
 If the instance doesn't reboot within the  timeout, the service marks the reboot job as failed.
+	* `remove_snap_details` - Provides the information used to remove a snap.
+		* `name` - The name of the snap to remove.
+		* `revision` - The revision to remove.
+Note: This option cannot be used when removing multiple snaps.
 	* `software_source_ids` - The software source [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 This parameter only applies when the scheduled job is for attaching or detaching software sources.
 	* `switch_module_streams_details` - Provides the information used to update a module stream.
 		* `module_name` - The name of a module.
 		* `software_source_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the software source that contains the module stream.
 		* `stream_name` - The name of a stream of the specified module.
+	* `switch_snap_channel_details` - Provides the information used to switch a snap channel.
+		* `channel` - The channel to switch to (e.g. stable, edge, beta, candidate, or a custom channel).
+		* `name` - The name of the snap.
 	* `windows_update_names` - Unique identifier for the Windows update.
 This parameter only applies if the scheduled job is for installing Windows updates.
 Note that this is not an OCID, but is a unique identifier assigned by Microsoft.
 For example: '6981d463-cd91-4a26-b7c4-ea4ded9183ed'.
-* `recurring_rule` - The frequency schedule for a recurring scheduled job.
+* `recurring_rule` - The frequency schedule for a recurring scheduled job in the [RFC5535](https://www.rfc-editor.org/rfc/rfc5535) format.
+Currently, only FREQ/INTERVAL/BYMONTHDAY/BYDAY/BYSETPOS/BYMONTH/BYHOUR/BYMINUTE/BYSECOND rules are supported.
+In FREQ, only YEARLY, MONTHLY, WEEKLY, DAILY", HOURLY are supported.
 * `retry_intervals` - The amount of time in minutes to wait until retrying the scheduled job.
 If set, the service will automatically retry  a failed scheduled job after the interval.
 For example, you could set the interval to [2,5,10].
 If the initial  execution of the job fails, the service waits 2 minutes and then retries.
 If that fails, the service waits 5 minutes  and then retries.
 If that fails, the service waits 10 minutes and then retries.
 * `schedule_type` - The type of scheduling frequency for the job.
 * `state` - The current state of the scheduled job.